-A consultant can renew its accreditation every two years.
-The LCS contacts the organisation six weeks before accreditation expiry asking if it wishes to re-accredit.
-Re-accreditation is a simpler process than the initial accreditation and essentially requires a report of LCS activity over the past two years, capturing any changes made and outlining future plans.
+An organisation can renew its accreditation every two years.
+The LCS will make contact with the organisation two months before accreditation expiry asking if it wishes to re-accredit.
+Re-accreditation is a simpler process than the initial accreditation and essentially requires a description of LCS activity over the past two years, capturing any changes made and outlining future plans.